ehmad11/netsuite-rest/README.md

     .then(data => console.log(data.links))
     .catch((err) => console.log(err));

-#### SuiteQl
+#### SuiteQL

+>NOTE: If you are interested only in the SuiteQL, check [SuiteQL package](https://www.npmjs.com/package/suiteql) or view [source code](https://github.com/ehmad11/suiteql).
+SuiteQL class extends this class and can return promise or stream for large number of rows.

-SuiteQl is a subservice of the query service.
+SuiteQL is a subservice of the query service.
 Following is an example to execute SuiteQL queries:

 	NsApi.request({
         path: 'query/v1/suiteql?limit=5',